-Through the above training much self accorned was created leading us to personal cauticus ness and eventually the displine and drug cases have become minimal.
+Through the above training much self avarences was created leading us to personal cautiousness and eventually the displine and drug cases have become minimal.

-The training has helped us to accept whom we are and whove purposed not to accept whom we are and whove purposed not to accept everything affered by our poers volthout question in the name of avoiding Shame and defeat.
+The training has helped us to accept whom we are and whove purposed not to accept everything affered by our poers volthout question in the name of avoiding Shame and defeat.

-BY ETHAN GITHAR TIME
+BY ETHAN GITHAR TITHAR